StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Silver Layer/Load_&_Cleansing_erp_customers.md

 FROM silver.erp_customers
 WHERE customer_city COLLATE Latin1_General_BIN  LIKE '%[^a-zA-Z0-9 ]%' --empty spaces are allowed
 ORDER BY customer_city
--- there are only city names with - and '
+-- All the city names are correct
--- we'll keep the ' , but we'll replace - with a space

 |customer_city        |
 |---------------------|